billp72/netcreative/content/posts/2020-01-17--olivia-and-the-bear/index.md

 ---

 ## BACKGROUND / PROBLEM
-Work with business owners to build a store and fashion their brand of children's clothing.
-Educate the owner about the Shopify platform
+Strengthen an already-existing Facebook brand by acquiring a domain and building a custom, Shopify store

 ![unsplash.com](./oliviaandbear.jpg)

 ## OBJECTIVE
-Strengthen an already exists on Facebook brand by acquiring a domain and building a custom store on Shopify
+Work with business owners on the look, feel and functionality of their store.
+Further educate them about the Shopify platform.

 ## ROLE
 UI design, Shopify expert